IhmeGroup/FPVgen/README.md

 ## Basic Structure of an Input File

 The input file for FPVgen uses TOML format.
-Below is an example of the structure of an input file:
+Below is an example of the structure of a minimal input file:

 ```toml
 # input.toml